nadiashovkovy/stroll/README.md

 # Stroll

-A modern location discovery app built with React, TypeScript, and Tailwind CSS.
+A novel location discovery app built with React, TypeScript, and Tailwind CSS.

 ## Features